cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

             batch system = slurm

-Which will result in Cylc Running:
+This will result in Cylc running:

 - ``mytask_cylc_server`` on the machine the workflow is running on.
 - ``mytask_big_server`` on ``linuxbox42``, using background.